-- 1. Petition.
-Whenever, in accordance with such regulations as may be prescribed by the board, a petition has been filed: - A. By a labor organization alleging that 30% of the employees in an appropriate unit wish to be represented for collective bargaining by an exclusive representative, or assert that the designated exclusive representative is no longer the representative of the majority of employees in the unit; or - B. By the employer alleging that one or more labor organizations has presented to it a claim to be recognized as the exclusive representative in an appropriate unit;
+1. Petition.
+Whenever, in accordance with such regulations as may be prescribed by the board, a petition has been filed:

-The board shall investigate such petition, and if it has reasonable cause to believe that a question of representation exists, it shall provide for an appropriate hearing upon due notice.
+A. By a labor organization alleging that 30% of the employees in an appropriate unit wish to be represented for collective bargaining by an exclusive representative, or assert that the designated exclusive representative is no longer the representative of the majority of employees in the unit; or the board shall investigate such petition, and if it has reasonable cause to believe that a question of representation exists, it shall provide for an appropriate hearing upon due notice.
 If the board finds upon the record of such hearing that such a question of representation exists, it shall direct an election by secret ballot and shall certify the results thereof.